jorgeAndoni/KeywordExtraction/README.md

 # Keyword Extraction
-Keyword extraction of English texts using complex networks and word embeddings
+Keyword extraction of English texts using complex networks concepts and word embeddings.
+The keyword extraction task is an important NLP task in many text mining applications.
+Graph-based methods have been commonly used to automatically find the key concepts in texts, however, relevant information provided by embeddings has not been widely used to enrich the graph structure.
+Here I modeled texts co-occurrence networks, where nodes are words and edges are established either by contextual or semantical similarity.
+I compared two embedding approaches
+(Word2vec and BERT) to check whether edges created via word embeddings can improve the quality of the keyword extraction method.

 ## Datasets
 I used publicly available datasets including the source texts and their gold-standard